hyperf/hyperf/docs/en/metric.md

 public function makeHistogram($name, $labelNames): HistogramInterface;
 ```

-The above example is the generated metrics within the scope of the statistical request.
-Sometimes the indicators we need to count are for the complete life cycle, such as counting the length of asynchronous queues or the number of items in stock.
+The above example is to collect metrics generated within the scope of a request.
+Sometimes the metrics we need to collect are oriented towards the complete lifecycle, such as counting the length of an asynchronous queue or the number of inventory products.
 In this scenario, you can listen to the `MetricFactoryReady` event.

 ```php
 <?php